danielcbit/apcctrl/doc/manual/manual.rst

     defined in the apcctrl.conf file expires while in a power fail condition.
 It indicates that the total time in a power failure has been exceeded and the machine should be shutdown.
-After completing this event, apcupsd will immediately initiate a ``doshutdown`` event.
+After completing this event, apcctrl will immediately initiate a ``doshutdown`` event.

     *Default:* ``wall`` a message

 **startselftest**
     This event is generated when
-    apcupsd detects a self test by the UPS.
+    apcctrl detects a self test by the UPS.
 Normally due to the 6 second onbattery delay default time, self test events are not detected.